Digital Discovery Days: International Business

 Frequently asked questions about International Business

-In our International Business degree programme we give students the opportunity to get acquainted with conscious business in addition to the traditional business models, in an educational environment where there is contact with real companies from the first week of lectures onwards.
-If you, as a future manager or entrepreneur, would like to become more aware of the consequences of every decision for people, planet and profit, please visit http://saxion.nl/ibs for more information.
+In our International Business degree programme, we give students the opportunity to get acquainted with conscious business in addition to the traditional business models, in an educational environment where there is contact with real companies from the first week of lectures onwards.
+Visit the International Business programme's page for more information.

 A good command of the English language is important.
 This includes oral, writing, reading and listening skills.
 It is good to know that more is asked of the writing and oral skills in the International Business degree programme.